Click on any of the following links to skip to a specific section:

-If you have the crazy urge for some unbelievable exercise and want to avoid the expense of the tram ride up, an alternative route to the base of Grouse Mountain is via the more than 2800 stairs on the Grouse Grind trail.
+If you have the crazy urge for some serious exercise and want to avoid the expense of the tram ride up, an alternative route to the base of Grouse Mountain is via the more than 2,800 stairs on the Grouse Grind Trail.

-The Grouse Grind is not the most scenic part of Grouse Mountain, at least not until you reach the top, but it’s certainly where you’ll get the best workout for your legs.
+The Grouse Grind is not the most scenic part of Grouse Mountain, at least not until you reach the top.
+It is, however, where you’ll get the best workout for your legs!

-The Grouse Grind is a fairly grueling hike up hundreds of stairs in the middle of the forest.
+The Grind is a fairly grueling hike up hundreds of stairs in the middle of the forest.
 If you want exercise, this is a great place to come.
-And it’s not so hard on the knees as you aren’t allowed to hike back down – everyone has to descend by the aerial tramway (but the one-way ticket down is less than half the price of a ticket both ways, at only about $15).
+And it’s not so hard on the knees as you aren’t allowed to hike back down.
+Everyone has to descend by the aerial tramway (but the one-way ticket down is less than half the price of a ticket both ways).

-The Grouse Grind is a 2.9 km hike that takes a typical novice around 2 hours to complete.
-Fitness addicts who run up, however, can csynomplete the course in as little as half an hour.
-The ascent from top to bottom is about 2800 feet.
+The Grouse Grind is a 2.9-kilometre hike that takes a typical novice around two hours to complete.
+Fitness addicts who run up, however, can complete the course in as little as 30 minutes.

 TIP: If you want to climb a mountain, and you have a car, visit the Stawamus Chief in Squamish which is about a 45-minute drive from Vancouver.
 The Stawamus Chief hike is almost as grueling as the Grouse Grind, but with less stairs and even more impressive scenery.